gcallah/work/chaps/arendt.md

 instead possess the potential for originality and spontaneity.
-Further, action cannot be undertaken "in isolation," given its social, relational, and revelatory nature.[^58] Action does not require a model, as in work and fabrication, but it does require others.
+Further, action cannot be undertaken "in isolation," given its social, relational, and revelatory nature.[^58] Action does not require a model, as in work, but it does require others.
 Action, thus, for Arendt, is the most human part of the *vita activa*.[^59]

 Paul Voice summarizes that according to Arendt "an action can be described as a moment of origination that discloses the individual actor